 Deploying Teradata Server Management from a Solution Template

 This template creates one NSG for Teradata Server Management during the deployment process.
 All ports to the NSG are opened automatically after completing this procedure.
-For information on which ports are opened, see Network Security Groups and Ports.

 If you want to use public IP addresses, you must create them after the VMs are created, then adjust the NSG rules to accept connections using public IP addresses.